-Please help us continue our work providing equipment and facilities for the Duke of Cornwall Spinal Treatment Centre and assisting people with spinal cord injury living in the region.
+Please help us continue our work providing equipment and facilities for the Duke of Cornwall Spinal Treatment Centre and assisting people with spinal cord injury living in the South and South West of England.

-People with spinal cord injury are encouraged to apply to SSIT for help with the provision of equipment needed to promote independence and good health.
+People with spinal cord injury, living in the South and South West of England, are encouraged to apply to SSIT for help with the provision of equipment needed to promote independence and good health.

 Horatio’s Garden is a place of tranquillity and beauty for patients at the Duke of Cornwall Spinal Treatment Centre.
 It is named in memory of Horatio Chapple.